About roadworthy bicycles in a nutshell

 You can find many valuable tips on choosing the right e-bike equipment in our video about e-bike accessories.

 Since we are already talking about safety: We would recommend to make your e-bike not only roadworthy, but also theft-proof before you go for a ride.
 Thieves prefer to steal expensive bikes with motors.
 And the truth is that a simple frame lock is not much better than no lock.

 If you want to protect your e-bike efficiently from thieves and ensure that you get it back after theft, we recommend the following products:

 at least one high-quality lock, preferably a U-lock or folding lock

 - HexLox component locks for expensive components such as seat post, pedals or handlebars.

 Important note: A good lock is highly important.
 However, only a good GPS tracker provides security against professional bike thieves.
 BikeTrax by PowUnity alerts you via the associated app to any attempted theft and allows you to track a stolen bike in real time.
 You can read about many examples of how bike owners got their e-bike back after it was stolen and how the police arrested whole gangs of thieves in our success stories success stories.

 Functioning brakes and good headlights are not a luxury that cyclists can do without.
 They ensure that you are safe on your bike and protect other road users.

-The road traffic regulations provide a framework that you can use as a guide when making your bike roadworthy.
+The Highway Code provides a framework that you can use as a guide when making your bike roadworthy.
 However, it is worthwhile to do more than the law requires, for example by using a high-quality light with high beam, a good cycling helmet and additional reflectors on your clothing or bags.
 Proper safety equipment is extremely important, especially on long tours.

 And if you have also sorted out an effective theft protection, you can have a relaxed start to the new cycling season.